Matsdj/matsdj-shattered-pixel-dungeon/README.md

 Unstable Spellbook should get a third option which allows you to delay the casting of the scroll at the cost of a charge.

+Talisman of foresight reveales if any item has a curse on use

 ##Talents
 Rework some talents that aren't very interresting or usefull.